New Zealand's Next Top Model season 1: Episode 5: The Girls Pose in Haute Couture

 The show opens with the contestants recalling the elimination of the previous episode.
 Lucy's struck by the fact she's truly in this competition alone now and Teryl-Leigh realises she can't keep coasting and needs to step it up if she wants to stay in the competition.

 Sara stops by the house for a visit and a game of "most potential/least potential".
 Christobelle and Ajoh turn out to be early favourites, as lots of girls pick them to be in the top two.
 Teryl-Leigh turns out to be everyone's favourite to go, which really surprises her.

 The challenge this week is a five-minute make-up challenge.
 The judges like some of the girls' make-up, and declare Ruby the winner.
 Her prize is exclusive make-up products and a one-on-one session with a professional make-up artist.

-The shoot is the girls' first high fashion shoot.
-It's on a beach in West New Zealand and they have to battle the wind, sand and a difficult garment.

 At panel, the judges are impressed with Christobelle, Hosanna, and Ajoh, they are mixed about Laura, Teryl-Leigh, Rebecca Rose, Victoria and Ruby, and are disappointed with Lucy & Rhiannon.
 In the end, Ajoh's improvements put her on top and Victoria and Rhiannon are on the bottom.
 The judges send Rhiannon home.